 College Loans for Students

 Student loans are a way to supplement your college expenses, but they are not free money and must be paid pack with interest.
-However, loans are a viable option if you do not receive enough free money to attend college and/or if you do not have enough family or college savings plans.
+However, loans are a viable option if you do not receive enough free money to attend college (aka scholarships) and/or if you do not have enough family or college savings plans.

-Last updated on March 12, 2024 by College Financial Aid Advice.
+Last updated on November 17, 2024 by College Financial Aid Advice.

 Student Loans are NOT Free Money!